 3 benefits of planned giving for donors

 In conversations with donors, how can you best answer the question, “Why make a bequest?”
-From becoming part of an organization’s legacy society to tax breaks, donors benefit from planned gifts in a number of ways.
-If nonprofits can clearly explain these benefits, planned giving can be an incredibly powerful way to raise funds and support their mission.
+From becoming part of an organization’s legacy society to tax breaks, donors benefit from planned gifts in several ways.
+If nonprofits clearly explain these benefits, planned giving can be an incredibly powerful way to raise funds and drive their missions forward.

 1. Donors can create a legacy for themselves or their families.

-While major donors can create a big impact during their lifetimes and occasionally be recognized with naming opportunities, charitable bequests are one of the few ways that smaller donors can see similar recognition.
-To honor these gifts, nonprofits often offer perks like public acknowledgements or special events.
+While major donors can create a big impact during their lifetimes and occasionally be recognized with naming opportunities, charitable bequests are one of the few ways that any donor can see similar recognition.
+To honor these gifts, nonprofits often offer perks like public acknowledgments or special events.
 Some universities will even create named scholarships in the donor’s memory.

 By inviting planned giving donors to join a legacy society, nonprofits will strengthen connections to their organization’s cause.
 And this stewardship can be extremely important for ensuring the future of that planned gift.
 Over time, many bequest donors change their charitable plans as they update their wills.
 With active legacy societies, nonprofits maintain thriving donor relationships and encourage donors to keep them in their wills.

-Planned gifts can come with a few tax benefits depending on the type of gift made.
-Bequests are particularly tax advantageous for donors with large estates.
-Estates worth more than $11.58 million will owe federal taxes.
-However, bequests of cash or other assets like real estate, autos, or stocks are deducted against the estate's value.
+Planned gifts offer a few tax benefits depending on the type of gift.
+Bequests are particularly tax-advantageous for donors with large estates.
+Estates worth more than $11.7 million will owe federal taxes, but bequests of cash or other assets (like real estate, autos, or stocks) are deducted against the estate's value.
 This reduces federal estate taxes for a donor’s heirs.

-Other planned gift types see significant tax benefits as well.
+Other planned gift types see significant tax benefits, as well.
 For example, charitable remainder trusts are tax-exempt.
-And when a donor makes a gift of real estate, they receive an income tax deduction equal to the value of the property and avoid capital gains tax.
-Some organizations also consider Qualified Charitable Distributions, or QCDs, as planned gifts.
-Donors over 70 1/2 use QCDs to make tax-free gifts from their IRA while still meeting their Required Minimum Distribution.
-(Quick note: RMDs have been waived for 2020.)
+And when a donor makes a gift of real estate, they receive an income tax deduction equal to the value of the property and avoid capital gains taxes.

 3. Planned giving donors can determine how their gifts are spent.

-One of the benefits of planned gifts is that donors have more control over where their money goes than with most annual gifts.
-Planned gifts are generally a part of a legal contract like a donor’s will This means the donor can include language that allocates how or where they want their charitable contribution to be spent (within certain limitations depending on organization).
+One of the key benefits of planned gifts is that donors have more control over where their money goes than with most annual gifts.
+Planned gifts are generally part of a legal contract like a donor’s will.
+This means the donor can include language that allocates how or where they want their charitable contribution to be spent (within certain limitations depending on the organization receiving it).

 This is also a great reason for nonprofits to continue stewarding their planned giving donors.
 When donors update their wills, gift officers can keep them updated on where their donations will make the most impact and leave a powerful legacy.

-Now that you know the benefits of planned gifts for both nonprofits and donors, you’ll be able to make the case for investing in planned giving at your organization.
+Now that you know the benefits of planned gifts for both nonprofits and donors, you’ll be able to make a case for investing in planned giving at your organization.
 To learn more, we recommend these additional resources from the experts at FreeWill: